-Lent begins today.
-I only know this because Tuesday is Shrove Tuesday and I always know when to celebrate pancake day.
+I only know about Lent really because I always know when to celebrate pancake day and obviously Lent comes right after that.
 We are not a religious family so events such as Lent are often over looked in this house, but this year I felt I wanted to do *something*.
 At the same time though I wanted to be a bit more altruistic and not just focus on Pancake Day.
 So this year, rather than just focusing on me acknowledging Lent and giving up just one thing I have come up with a plan of giving up 40 things for the 40 days of lent.
 Sounds daunting, really I don’t think it will be because many of them are things you can do on just one day out of the 40.
 I am waffling, I will get to the list as then it will be clearer:

 For the next 40 days how about you give up, starting with